Quantum noncommutative ABJM field theory: four- and six-point functions: Introduction

-Noncommutative quantum field theories (NCQFT) \cite{Gomis:2000zz,Aharony:2000gz,Szabo:2001kg} spanned on the Moyal manifold, is a well-established research field in the High Energy Theoretical Physics, containing recent applications of the scattering amplitudes technique to it \cite{Raju:2009yx,Huang:2010fc,Martin:2016hji,Martin:2016saw,Mizera:2019blq,Latas:2020nji,Trampetic:2021awu,Trampetic:2022tij}, and discovery of very important quantum-loop effect known as the UV/IR mixing \cite{Pisarski:1985yj,Martin:1999aq,Minwalla:1999px,Hayakawa:1999yt,Matusis:2000jf,VanRaamsdonk:2000rr,VanRaamsdonk:2001jd,Schupp:2008fs,Horvat:2011bs,Horvat:2013rga,Horvat:2015aca,Martin:2016zon,Martin:2020ddo,Grosse:2005iz,Magnen:2008pd,Blaschke:2009aw,Meljanac:2011cs,Meljanac:2017grw,Meljanac:2017jyk,Lust:2017wrl,Craig:2019zbn}.
-Searching for the signal of space-time noncommutativity at high energies we apply the most simple model of NCQFT to the particle and astro particle physics phenomenology in various physical environments (from Earth’s laboratories to Cosmology), for various physical processes (forbidden and invisible particle decays, scatterings, productions, annihilations), and generally for various areas of physical manifestations in: Early Universe, Big Bang Nucleosynthesis, Reheating Phase After Inflation, Ultra High Energy Cosmic Rays, Cosmogenic Left and Right (Sterile) Neutrinos, Vacuum Birefringence, Holography, Weak Gravity Conjecture, Hierarchy Problem, Entanglement, \cite{Hewett:2000zp,Schupp:2002up,Minkowski:2003jg,Abel:2006wj,Horvat:2010sr,Horvat:2011qg,Horvat:2010km,Horvat:2011iv,Horvat:2011qn,Horvat:2011wh,Horvat:2012vn,Horvat:2017gfm,Lust:2017wrl,Horvat:2017aqf,Selvaganapathy:2019jkm,Craig:2019zbn,Horvat:2020ycy,Trampetic:2023qfv,Martin:2025hzm}, respectively.
+In searching for the signal of spacetime noncommutativity at high energies it was applied the most simple model of the NCQFT to the particle and astro particle physics phenomenology in various physical environments (from Earth’s laboratories to Cosmology), for various physical processes (forbidden, invisible and rare particle decays, scatterings, productions, annihilations), and generally for various areas of physical manifestations in: the Early Universe, Big Bang Nucleosynthesis, Reheating Phase After Inflation, Vacuum Birefringence, Ultra High Energy Cosmic Rays, Cosmogenic Left and Right (Sterile) Neutrinos, Holography, Weak Gravity Conjecture, Hierarchy Problem, and the Entanglement, \cite{Hewett:2000zp,Mathews:2000we,Behr:2002wx,Schupp:2002up,Minkowski:2003jg,Abel:2006wj,Horvat:2010sr,Horvat:2010km,Horvat:2011iv,Horvat:2011wh,Horvat:2011qn,Horvat:2011qg,Horvat:2012vn,Trampetic:2015zma,Horvat:2017gfm,Horvat:2017aqf,Selvaganapathy:2019jkm,Horvat:2020ycy,Trampetic:2023qfv,Lust:2017wrl,Craig:2019zbn,Cribiori:2025oek,Martin:2025hzm}, respectively.
 From those prospectives note that quantum ABJM field theory on the Moyal noncommutative spacetime could be helpful --through the gauge/gravity correspondence-- in studying the noncommutative gravity in four dimensions and in the study of the Fractional Quantum Hall effect \cite{Fradkin:2002qw}.